posted November 14, 2022

 How to Cook Flap Steak

-Flap steak cooks quickly and easily.
+Flap meat steak cooks quickly and easily.
 It only takes a few steps to get your steak cooked to delicious perfection.
+Here’s how to cook the best flap steak ever.

 - Preheat the grill.
 Preheat your grill to Medium-High heat (aim for 450-500 degrees F).

 - Season the flap steak.
-Season your steak on all sides with my Signature Beef Seasoning (available for purchase from Patio Provisions), or equal parts salt, pepper, and garlic powder.
+Season the steak on all sides with my Beef Rub (available for purchase from the Hey Grill Hey Store), or equal parts salt, freshly ground black pepper, and garlic powder.

 - Remove and rest.
-Remove the steak from the grill and allow it to rest for 10 minutes.
+Remove the steak from the grill and rest for 10 minutes.

 - Make the chimichurri.
 While the steak is resting, combine all ingredients (except the olive oil) in a food processor or a blender jar.
 Blend the ingredients.
 While the blades are spinning, drizzle in olive oil.
 Blend the chimichurri until it is nice and smooth and there are no large pieces of herbs remaining.